An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

 \section{Numerical experiments}

-In this section, we illustrate the effectiveness of our method to solve static pricing problems under a discrete mixed logit model.
-We refer to our method as LiBiT, as it is based on \textbf{li}nearization of a \textbf{bi}convex optimization and \textbf{t}rust-region algorithm.
-To have a better understanding of how LiBiT works, we start by presenting its logic on a illustrative example in Section \ref{Sec:numerical_illustration}.
-We then analyze its performance using two case studies, presented respectively in Sections \ref{Sec:lidata} and \ref{Sec:parking choice model}.
+In this section, we discuss the effectiveness of our method \ahmadreza{in solving} static pricing problems under a discrete mixed logit model.
+We refer to our method as \ahmadreza{CoBiT}, as it is based on \ahmadreza{\textbf{Co}vexification} of a \textbf{bi}convex optimization and \textbf{t}rust-region algorithm.
+To have a better understanding of how \ahmadreza{CoBiT} works, we start by presenting its logic on \ahmadreza{an} illustrative example in Section \ref{Sec:numerical_illustration}.
+We then analyze \ahmadreza{CoBiT} from an algorithmic perspective in Section \ref{Sec:lidata} and Section \ref{MSdata} by comparing its performance to state-of-the-art nonlinear optimizers and the two closest algorithms available in the literature: the algorithm 2 of \cite{li2019product} and the algorithm of \cite{GeerBranch}.
+Finally, Section \ref{Sec:parking choice model} investigates \ahmadreza{CoBiT} from a problem definition perspective by comparing the results obtained with pricing problems that cannot handle price sensitivity parameters that differ among products and customer segments.
+To do so, we use an additional case study, inspired by a real parking choice model.

-The numerical results of this work were carried out on a Laptop featuring 4 processors 2.60 GHz and 8.00 GB RAM running Julia 1.5.3 \citep{Julia}.
-We use JuMP 0.21.5 \citep{JuMP} to pass Linear Optimization problems to Gurobi 9.5.1.
-We compare the performance of our method with SCIP 7.0 \citep{gamrath2020scip}, Couenne \citep{belotti2009couenne}, BARON 21.1.13 \citep{sahinidis1996baron}, and ANTIGONE 37.1 \citep{misener2014antigone}.
+The numerical results of this work were carried out on a Laptop featuring 4 processors 2.60 GHz and 8.00 GB RAM running Julia \ahmadreza{1.8.0} \citep{Julia}.
+We use JuMP \ahmadreza{1.7.0} \citep{JuMP} to pass Linear Optimization problems to Gurobi 9.5.1. \ahmadreza{We solve \eqref{Eq:Linear approximation} by reformulating it in a conic form and using Mosek Optimization Tool 10.0.} We compare the performance of our method with SCIP 7.0 \citep{gamrath2020scip}, Couenne \citep{belotti2009couenne}, BARON 21.1.13 \citep{sahinidis1996baron}, and ANTIGONE 37.1 \citep{misener2014antigone}.
 We have passed the problems to SCIP, BARON, and ANTIGONE using GAMS modeling language version 37.1.0.
 For Couenne, we use JuMP to pass the problem to the solver.